Consenti

 // GET /consenti/api/v1/profiles/default/opt-in/en HTTP/1.1

-Serves a specific immutable version of a profile locale JSON — used by the dashboard version history viewer.
-These files are written once and never modified.
+Serves the locale JSON for one version snapshot — used by the dashboard edit-history viewer.
+These files are written once and never modified. :profileIdis the profile's stable id; :entryId is the version number (from GET /admin/profiles/:id/versions).

 Resolve profile